Arellano University: Notable people

 Persons affiliated to the university, either as students, faculty members, or administrators, are known as "Arellianites" and/or "Arellanistas".
 Throughout the university's history, faculty, alumni, and students have played prominent roles in many different fields.
 Prominent alumni of Arellano in the film and media industry include Jhong Hilario, Bayani Agbayani, Joey de Leon, and Ted Failon.
-Public servants who have attended Arellano include lawyer Higino A. Acala Sr., former Senator Rodolfo Biazon, actor and ongoing 4th District of Leyte congressman Richard Gomez, actor and former mayor of Parañaque Joey Marquez, former 4th District of Manila Congresswoman Trisha Bonoan-David, and actor and Manila mayor-elect Francisco Domagoso.
+Public servants who have attended Arellano include lawyer Higino A. Acala Sr., former Senator Rodolfo Biazon, actor and ongoing 4th District of Leyte congressman Richard Gomez, actor and former mayor of Parañaque Joey Marquez, former 4th District of Manila Congresswoman Trisha Bonoan-David, and actor and Manila mayor-elect Isko Moreno.

+Student life

+The Standard is the official student publication of Arellano University.
+Operating across the university's seven campuses, the publication serves as the primary journalistic arm for the student body.